 Crete – Black holiday flat – 19th of July

 "How are you, Cissy?"

-Draco and his mother had been on Crete for a week now, enjoying their time away from Britain, away from their dark home and especially far away from Lucius and his 'guest'.
-Narcissa was unable to prevent a shudder as she thought about the Dark Lord, sitting in her house, eating from her dishes, sleeping in the bed of her late father-in-law.
+Draco and his mother had been on Crete for a week now, enjoying their time away from Britain, from their dark home and especially far away from Lucius and his 'guest'.
+Narcissa was unable to prevent a shudder as she thought about the Dark Lord: sitting in her house, eating from her dishes, sleeping in the bed of her late father-in-law.
 Naturally Lucius had given him the best room in the house, struggling valiantly to get back into his master's good graces.
 Narcissa had no such wish.
-While being reared as a Black meant to look down on Muggles and Muggleborn, her parents had never been able to ingrain their degree of hate into their youngest daughter.
-Yes, she felt superior to more or less everybody – be it Muggles without magic, Muggleborn without proper childhood and even most purebloods – but she hadn't to prove her superiority through acts of mindless violence and daily insults.
-And the past – her own childhood with Lily Evans running around and the time of Draco at Hogwarts with Hermione Granger who remained beyond reach despite constant efforts – had shown how wrong the pureblood doctrine was about Muggleborn and magic.
+While being reared as a Black meant to look down on Muggles and Muggleborns, her parents had never been able to ingrain their degree of hate into their youngest daughter.
+Yes, she felt superior to more or less everybody – be it Muggles without magic, Muggleborns without proper childhood and even most purebloods – but she didn't feel the need to prove her superiority through acts of mindless violence and daily insults.
+And the past – her own childhood with Lily Evans running around and the time of Draco at Hogwarts with Hermione Granger who remained beyond reach despite constant efforts – had shown how wrong the pureblood doctrine was about Muggleborns and magic.

 Andromeda watched her sister, guessing what was on her mind.
 While officially mother and son visited Greece and Italy for cultural reasons, in reality they only wished to escape the maliciousness that had taken residence in her home.

 "He has been furious with Lucius because he lost the book.
 It had to be something very special.
 Perhaps it is possible to examine it, detect the secret behind its cover.
 It can't simply be some cursed book like everybody assumed."